Yan Gomes Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes is hitting .265 with three doubles, seven home runs and nine walks.
+- Gomes has three doubles, seven home runs and nine walks while hitting .265.

-- Gomes has an RBI in 19 of 50 games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 38.0% of his games this year, Gomes has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.